Leptonita/SPRINT7-REACT/README.md

 EX6 - info popup at web page budget section

-EX7 - budget identification, customer, date and budgets list if any budget exists
+EX7 - budget identification, customer, date and printing the list of budgets if any budget exists

 # Getting Started with Create React App